Endowed Chair Program

 President and CEO Rick W. Merrill stated, "The potential of this program is profound.
 It holds incredible promise for our organization and the patients we serve.
-It is another step in our commitment to improve the health of every child through the prevention and treatment of illness, disease and injury."
+It is another step in our commitment to improve the well-being of every child in our communities and our care."

 The following physicians have been given an endowed chair in support of their work in their program areas:

 Dr. Zhao will develop a focused ultrasound program within Cook Children's Health Care System.
 This unique ultrasound program will present novel therapies for the treatment of malignancies in children.
 This will establish Cook Children's at the forefront of Neuro-Oncology therapy across the nation.

 Dr. Roy will develop a comprehensive program for the treatment of Prader-Willi syndrome.
 This Prader-Willi program will establish Cook Children's as a Center of Excellence in the management of this vulnerable population.